-Asian Heritage Month Highlight: Poetry Part One May 21, 2019 – Posted in: Asian Heritage Month – Tags: Asian Heritage Month, highlight, poetry
+Asian Heritage Month Highlight: Poetry Part One May 21, 2019 – Posted in: Highlights – Tags: Asian Heritage Month, Poetry

 Today, we’re featuring some interesting poetry titles for Asian Heritage Month.
 You’ll find that each of these titles, both new and old, catch the essence of what it means and feels like to be of Asian heritage in Canada.

 “Rouge” by Adrian De Leonis a collection that takes us on a ride through the TTC – except you don’t have to use the transfers, or wait for hours upon hours of delays.
 Rouge goes deeper than the city though; we end up at Scarborough, particularly Danzig Street, where in 2012 there was a mass shooting at a block party.

 “How To Dance in This Rarefied Air” by Rienzi Crusz offers a poetics fashioned to meet the demands of writing on the cusp between two worlds, hence the songs of exile, the idioms of defiance and survival, a poetry fashioned to meet the existential concerns of the immigrant encounter.